 I mean, getting the shuttle ready to launch is a little more involved in Air Force One, and that's not just a phone call.

-But they're gonna have the crew of of uh of the Endeavor standing by and the uh endeavor fueled on the pad so that at its next available window, it can get up there and perform the rescue mission.
+But they're going to have the crew of the Endeavor standing by and the Endeavor fueled on the pad so that at its next available window, it can get up there and perform the rescue mission.

-If it's in incapacitated, maybe that means it simply can't get back.
+The story didn't say, maybe the story didn't say if it's incapacitated, maybe that means it simply can't get back.

 Some of the tiles, the heat shield tiles are damaged, flight control surfaces, whatever that you need in Earth's atmosphere.